 Create a skills section for architecture software and describe how you used it in the architectural design process, with results.
 Include links to project samples.

-3. What resume tips help architectural designers stand out to recruiters and firms in 2025?
+3. What resume tips help architectural designers stand out to recruiters and firms?

 Use a clean format.
 Make sure to link to a professional portfolio that showcases modern architecture design and sustainability strategies.